The Church must send, or the Church will end

 5. What are some practical ways that churches can participate as "senders" in global mission and evangelism efforts?

-Mendell Taylor's powerful phrase, "The Church must send or the Church will end," is a stirring reminder of God's mandate for His Church to engage in world missions.
+Mendell Taylor's powerful phrase, "The Church must send or the Church will end," is a reminder of God's mandate that His Church is to engage in world missions.
 At the core of the Church's essence is God's call to spread the Good News everywhere.
 Sadly, churches are not immune to the problem of mission drift that often affects organizations.
-When churches drift away from their central purpose, they will find themselves ineffective and lifeless.
-In short, churches must see themselves as senders, commissioning and supporting missionaries to obey Christ's Great Commission.
+When churches drift away from their central mission, they will become ineffective and lifeless.
+In short, our churches must be senders that commission and support missionaries.

 -- Howard Culbertson,